Alosta: Geography

 Alosta was located in the eastern San Gabriel Valley, immediately south of the Atchison, Topeka and Santa Fe Railway station (now site of Glendora station) that George Whitcomb successfully lobbied to place adjacent to his own land holdings to the north in what became Glendora.
 The town's streets were arranged in a traditional grid pattern, with its primary east-west thoroughfare initially named Chestnut Avenue, later renamed Alosta Avenue.

 Originally, U.S. Route 66 ran through Glendora along what is now Foothill Boulevard, north of what was once Alosta, during the 1920s.
 In 1934, Route 66 was realigned southward onto Alosta Avenue.
 The entirety of Route 66 was decommissioned in 1985.
 Alosta Avenue retained its local name until the early 2000s, when it was renamed Route 66 in recognition of the road’s enduring international fame.

 Legacy

 Although Alosta disappeared as a separate town, its name endures through geographic markers and historical references.
 Local historical societies and archives actively preserve Alosta’s history, documenting its brief yet colorful existence during Southern California’s speculative land boom.
 The Alosta name continues in local businesses and institutions, commemorating the region’s early heritage.

+Legacy

+Although Alosta ceased to exist as a separate town by the early 20th century, its name and layout continue to shape the southern portion of present-day Glendora.
+Alosta Avenue (now Route 66) preserves the original east-west axis of the former settlement and later became part of the alignment of U.S. Route 66 following the highway’s 1934 realignment in the area.
+The misalignment of north-south streets at Ada Avenue remains a visible reminder of the rivalry between the two towns during the land boom of the 1880s.
+While Alosta never developed a lasting municipal identity, its absorption into Glendora illustrates a broader pattern common to Southern California, in which speculative boomtowns either failed outright or were incorporated into more stable neighboring communities as economic conditions shifted in the late 19th and early 20th centuries.

+The history of Alosta is documented and preserved by local institutions, including the Glendora Historical Society and the Glendora Public Library's Community Archive, which hold maps, photographs, and contemporary newspaper accounts relating to the town’s brief existence.
+Academic and local historical publications have also examined Alosta’s role within the wider Southern California real estate boom and its rapid collapse following the bust of 1888.